 - Dark Web

 1. Surface Web

-This is the web the everyday person uses on their smart devices and/or personal computers.
-The sites accessed on the surface web have been indexed by DNS (domain name servers) web servers that provide specific pages to a web browser by resolving an alphanumeric web address (e.g. www.timothydimoff.com) to the website’s actual IP address.
-This is in reality a 14 digit numeric location on a web server structured the following way “1111.2222.3333.44”.
+This is the web the everyday person uses on their smart devices and personal computers.
+The sites accessed on the surface web have been indexed by DNS (domain name servers) web servers that provide specific pages to a web browser by resolving an alphanumeric web address (e.g., www.timothydimoff.com) to the website’s actual IP address.
+This is, in reality, a 14 digit numeric location on a web server structured the following way “1111.2222.3333.44”.

 The easiest way to understand this concept is to understand what happens when you enter in directions in a car.
-When an address is entered, the actual data being utilized by the GPS technology is the global coordinates for the address (e.g. longitude, latitude).
-So, your Garmin, for example, allows you to enter in 123 Main Street, Akron, OH, but identifies the numerical longitude and latitude in order to build directions to the specific location based upon the coordinates where you are currently located.
+When an address is registered, the actual data being utilized by the GPS technology is the global coordinates for the address (e.g., longitude, latitude).
+So, your Garmin, for example, allows you to enter in 123 Main Street, Akron, OH, but identifies the numerical longitude and latitude to build directions to the specific location based upon the coordinates where you are currently located.

 The most important thing to note about the surface web is that only websites that have been indexed by a web server are accessible to the public.
-In other words, the website’s IP address is fully disclosed to world wide web servers, enabling the website to be searched by mainstream search engines (Google, Bing, Yahoo etc.) by anyone with an internet-ready device.
+In other words, the website’s IP address is fully disclosed to world wide web servers, enabling the site to be searched by mainstream search engines (Google, Bing, Yahoo, etc.) by anyone with an internet-ready device.

 2. Deep Web